-Under the leadership of Dr Goldstein, based at Columbia University, the researchers have identified a new MND susceptibility gene – TBK1.
+An international team, led by scientists at Columbia University in New York, have identified a new MND susceptibility gene – TBK1.
 The researchers used whole genome sequencing to sequence the entire DNA of over 2,874 MND samples in America – you can find out more about this technique here.
-By screening a large number of samples, the researchers identified mutations in the TBK1 gene as a common subtle genetic factor involved in some cases of MND in America.
+By screening a large number of samples, the researchers identified mutations in the TBK1 gene as a genetic factor involved in some cases of MND in America.

 The TBK1 gene is responsible for producing the TBK1 protein (find out more about genes and how they make proteins here).
 This specific protein is what we scientists like to call an enzyme.
 Enzymes are a bit like a factory worker within the cell.
 For example, they work by speeding up the process of making a doll (eg attaching the head to the body).
 Without them this process would take a long time.
 However, with them, this process can be done much more quickly and efficiently (allowing there to be enough dolls for the shop to sell).